Our Background

 LiveArts Studio acknowledges cultural uniqueness, concerns, and challenges, as well as the perspectives, problems and possibilities of those in inner-city communities as well as rural and metropolitan areas.
 We use an approach that appeals to the multiple learning style(s) of our participants, and we help them infuse their style(s) of learning into all that they do and create with us.
 We encourage variety, out-of-the-box thinking; embracing the uniqueness, vision and energy that participants bring.
 By employing one’s passion or interests as a means of discovery and self-actualization, individuals can influence their futures by developing a sense of understanding about concepts, and find ways of embracing their potential; albeit engaging art as a form of creative exploration, or as a means of developing a source of economic self-sufficiency.
 We partner with local community institutions such as public,private and independent schools, social service organizations, faith-based organizations and state agencies.

-See what we're doing in the community:
+See what we're doing in the community

 Serving the Global Community

 We view local, national and global interests as avenues for learning about our communities, our neighbors and ourselves.
 Projects at LiveArts Studio challenge learners to explore new and different environments as ways of understanding local and global issues, and to be able to enter into dialogue with others with an informed voice and an open mind.
 In our efforts to better connect local and global cultures, LiveArts Studio aims to bridge divides between communities and continents by building relationships through research, inquiry and visual culture.
+We avidly seek to partner and share in opportunities across borders, continents and countries to grow our understanding about our neighbors near and far.
+We use our creative voice as the language to help understand the interconnectedness and cultural communication that joins us all in some way.

 Donate.
 Volunteer.
 Create Something.